IbLahlou/IbLahlou.github.io/_posts/2024-09-08-entanglement-and-cace-principle.md

 In machine learning, **entanglement** refers to the complex interdependencies between features, where modifying one feature can affect the behavior of others.
 This phenomenon is captured by the **"CACE Principle"** (Changing Anything Changes Everything) also called "cake" principle 🎂, which highlights how altering any feature can influence the model’s overall predictions.

-Machine learning models use a set of features $x_1, x_2, \dots, x_n$, and the relationships between them are often non-linear.
+Machine learning models use a set of features $$x_1, x_2, \dots, x_n$$, and the relationships between them are often non-linear.
 Any change, such as shifts in input distribution, adding new features, or removing existing ones, can disrupt the model’s learned dynamics.

 ### Types of Feature Changes: